sonatype-nexus-community/iq-success-metrics2/README.md

 There are examples of the payload content in the sm-run directory: weekly.json and monthly.json

-The output is saved to /var/tmp/successmetrics.csv (On Windows, change to c:/temp)
+The output is saved to /var/tmp/successmetrics.csv (On Windows, change to c:/temp/successmetrics.csv)

-*2. Start the app*
+*3. Build the app*

 This app is a simple web app running by default on port 4040